MiNeves00/Deep-RL-Nano-Project-1/Project3-CollaborationAndCompetition/Report.md

 Adam Optimizer is used for the backpropagation step and gradient descent, this is one of the most used optimizers in the artificial intelligence community in general since it generates good results almost always.

-- Gradient Clipping

-To try to reduce overshooting when doing the gradient ascent the gradient is clipped, thus taking a more conservative approach to updating our networks.
-This means they might need more time to learn but that they should be more stable.

 - Ornstein-Uhlenbeck Noise

 The OU noise purpose is to improve model generalization and adaptation since when used it adds noise to every action returned in training mode.